 - the "Management network".
 This is the network over which CMDaemon manages the nodes.
-By default, it is set to internalnet for Type 1 and Type 2 networks, and managementnet in Type 3 networks.
+Management means that CMDaemon on the head node communicates with CMDaemons on the other nodes.
+The communication includes CMDaemon calls and monitoring data.
+By default, the management network is set to internalnet for Type 1 and Type 2 networks, and managementnet in Type 3 networks.
 It is a partition-level cluster-wide setting by default.
 Partition-level settings can be overridden by the category level setting, and node-level settings can override category level or partition level settings. - the "Node name" can be set to decide the prefix part of the node name.
 By default, set to node. - the "Node digits" can be set to decide the possible size of numbers used for suffix part of the node name.
 By default, set to 3. - the "Default category".
 This sets the category the nodes are in by default.
 By default, it is set to default. - the "Default software image".
 This sets the image the nodes use by default, for new nodes that are not in a category yet.
 By default, it is set to default-image. - the "Name server".
 This sets the name server used by the cluster.
 By default, it is set to the head node.
 The default configuration uses the internal network interface and serves only internal hosts.
 Internal hosts can override using this value at category level (page 68).
 By default external hosts cannot use this service.
 To allow external hosts to use the service for resolving internal hosts, the PublicDNS directive (Appendix C) must be set to True.

 3. The internal IP addresses and other internal interface values: The "Network Setup" tab can be chosen for a node selected from the Nodes resource in cmgui.
 The tab then allows network configuration to be done for nodes in a similar way to figure 3.8.
-In cmsh this can be done by changing properties from the interfaces submode that is within the device mode for the node.
+In cmsh the configuration can be done by changing properties from the interfaces submode that is within the device mode for the node.